karlhulme/jsonotron/readme.md

 Formatter Name | Implementation
 --- | ---
 jsonotron-dateTimeUtc | Expect valid date time in this format `2010-01-01T12:00:00Z`.
 The value should always end in a Z and should not include a time zone offset.
-Leading zeroes are required if any values are less than 10. jsonotron-dateTimeLocal | Expect valid date time in this format `2010-01-01T12:00:00+01:00`  The value should always end in a timezone offset which is +HH:mm.
+Leading zeroes are required if any values are less than 10.
+This ensures the value is fixed length and thus can be sorted alphanumerically to produce a chronological ordering. jsonotron-dateTimeLocal | Expect valid date time in this format `2010-01-01T12:00:00+01:00`  The value should always end in a timezone offset which is +HH:mm.
 Leading zeroes are required if any values are less than 10. jsonotron-luhn | Implementation of the luhn alrogithm.